Shop Stealing Prevention and Detection

 - the shop layout and display features.

-The fact that shoplifting is so widespread is perhaps not surprising.
+The fact that shop stealing is so widespread is perhaps not surprising.
 Shops contain new goods which are attractively packaged and temptingly displayed.
 In most shops, customers are permitted to handle the goods themselves, and present those they wish to purchase to the shop attendant at the cash register.
 This self-service sales method can provide an opportunity to conceal goods in clothing or bags.

-Shoplifting is Stealing
+Shop Stealing is Stealing

-Shoplifting is a form of stealing.
+Shop stealing is a form of stealing.
 Basically, any person who dishonestly takes any property, without the consent of the owner, and with the intent to permanently deprive the owner of that property, commits the crime of stealing (see Tasmanian Criminal Code, section 226).

-Common methods used by shoplifters
+Common methods used by shop stealers

-Shoplifters can remove items from the store by:
+Shop stealers can remove items from the store by:

 - Hiding the items in bags, umbrellas or prams